Rounak777803/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights-/README.md

 From raw data to actionable insights and presentation.
 **Robust Data Cleaning:**
 Handling various real-world data inconsistencies.

-Advanced SQL for Business Intelligence: Utilizing functions and CTEs for complex analytical questions.
+**Advanced SQL for Business Intelligence:**
+Utilizing functions and CTEs for complex analytical questions.
+**Effective Data Storytelling:**

-Effective Data Storytelling: Translating analytical findings into clear, visual, and impactful narratives for non-technical stakeholders.
+Translating analytical findings into clear, visual, and impactful narratives for non-technical stakeholders.
+**Strategic Thinking:**

-Strategic Thinking: Connecting data insights directly to business objectives like expansion and customer satisfaction.
+Connecting data insights directly to business objectives like expansion and customer satisfaction.

-Disclaimer: This project was completed as part of a virtual job simulation on the Forage platform.
-All data and scenarios are simulated and do not represent actual company operations or performance.